peduarte/wallop/README.md

 >You can set the starting slide with a `.Wallop-item--current` class.

 ## Adding animations
-Wallop Sider has no animations by default, so if you want to animate the slides, you need to extend the default `.Wallop` class with an animation modifier and include the respective CSS into your HTML.<br>
+Wallop has no animations by default, so if you want to animate the slides, you need to extend the default `.Wallop` class with an animation modifier and include the respective CSS into your HTML.<br>

 I have created a few basic animations which is ready for you to use out-of-the-box, you will find them in the `/css` directory.